PriyaPilla/VARK-Learning/project1/README-TESTING.md

 # VARK-Learning

+Pytest needs to be imported before running these tests.

 For tests to run in Visual Studio Code, create a .vscode/settings.json file using testing -> configure tests.

 A file will be created.
 Erase what's in there.